-The main measure taken by IPSPs to ensure and promote the dimensions of EDIB is the code of conduct and non-discrimination or positive discrimination policy (22/72) (Table 109).
-Still, many respondents selected 'not applicable' and 'don't know' options.
+The main measure taken by IPSPs to ensure and promote the dimensions of equity, diversity, inclusion and belonging is the code of conduct and non-discrimination or positive discrimination policy (22/75) (Table 69).
+Still, many respondents selected 'Not applicable' and 'Don't know' options.